The Ghost in the MP3

 The MP3 standard, designed in the early 1990's by the Moving Pictures Experts Group, has become an interesting object of critique in contemporary technology studies (Sterne, 2006).
 How a standard which subtly reduces the audible quality of soundfiles has remained in place, despite massively increased bandwidths and storage capacity is impressive, and highlights the foresight (and fortune) of the format's creators.

 Regardless, the MP3 is not always the most appropriate format for a given task, and a critical evaluation of the technology and its limitations is warranted.
-Many listeners today listen exclusively to MP3 files, even in settings where the gains from a higher fidelity format would be clearly perceptible.
+Many listeners today listen exclusively to MP3 files most of the times received after YouTube to MP3 conversion, even in settings where the gains from a higher fidelity format would be clearly perceptible.
 This lossy compression codec has thus come to dominate unanticipated listening spaces.

 Despite its highly touted performance in listening tests, the MP3 compression codec does generate audible artifacts and remove perceptible sonic information, especially when implemented at low bit rates.